ecmadao/github-extension/README.md

 $ npm run build
 ```

-- locate your chrome to [chrome extensions page](chrome://extensions/)
+- locate your chrome to chrome://extensions/
 - open "developer mode"
 - click "load unpacked", then load "build" folder in this repository